Jean-Tinland/simple-bar/README.md

 ## Features

-- Show workspace number & current space (multiple displays is not tested yet)
+- Show workspace number & current space (more detailed explanations in dual display support section)
 - For each space display an icon for every opened app (see "Customization" below to add icons)
 - Show current app name & title
 - Battery level & charging indicator